 21.3 percent of companies say that the quality of existing AI tools is their biggest challenge to adoption.
 The reality is, most AI solutions “live” isolated in the marketing tech stack, with the expected silos and integration issues associated with that fact.

 The marketers who figure out how to connect their AI engines with high-quality consumer data streams will be the ones leading the way into the hyper-personalized future of marketing and customer experience.
-Their ranks already include clients of Selligent Marketing Cloud, as our platform solves the challenge of AI data integration out of the box.
+Their ranks already include clients of Marigold Engage, as our platform solves the challenge of AI data integration out of the box.